LiveChat for Mac & iOS behind the scenes

 responsible for “message to protocol command mapping”.
 Applications’

-controllers are delegates of LCAccount
+controllers are delegates of LCAccount class.

 Mac version may dynamically follow model object’s state updates via Cocoa bindings (not available for iOS) without a need to manually process delegate methods.
 Therefore, for example inspector pane uses only bindings to update its contents, without actually knowing that it is part of complicated program logic.
 Inspector view contains just a layout and names for model properties presented to the user.